 Tuberculosis Skin Testing Specialist Q&A

 If you think you are showing signs of tuberculosis or if you have been in close contact with someone who has tested positive for tuberculosis, visit Columbia Clinic Urgent Care.
 For more information call us or visit us online to book an appointment.
-We have Convenient Locations To Serve You at 82nd Ave, Mall 205, Division St, Tigard, and Clackamas.
+We have convenient locations to serve you at Tibbetts St Portland, Stark Street Portland and Tigard, OR.

 Table of Contents: